API Reference

 resBat()[source]

-This method displays the optimal battery storage capacity investments including installed capacity and bus locations for each candidate battery system.
+This method returns the optimal battery storage capacity investments including installed capacity and bus locations for each candidate battery system.

 Returns: